ices-taf/doc/transcript.md

 ### output.R

-The `output.R` script is about extracting those results of interest and writing out the TAF output tables.
+The `output.R` script is about extracting those results of interest, and writing out the TAF output tables.
 We're going to read in the `dls.txt`, and we're actually just going to copy it to the `output` folder.
-In more complicated stock assessments this would of course take more steps, but here we just copy between `model` into `output`.
+In more complicated stock assessments this would of course take more steps, but here we just copy between `model` and `output`.

 ### report.R

-Finally, in the `report.R`, we're going to prepare plots and tables that could be included in the stock assessment report.
+Finally, in `report.R`, we're going to prepare plots and tables that could be included in the stock assessment report.
 Taking the summary from the `data` step, we're just going to be plotting the survey as a PNG file.
-So we load the `icesTAF` package, we create an empty directory `report`, we read in the summary, and we create the plot, and we also write out the summary table, but this time rounding the catch and the index values, to make it look better in a report.
+So we load the `icesTAF` package, create an empty directory `report`, read in the summary, and create the plot.
+We also write out the summary table, but this time rounding the catch and the index values, to make it look better in a report.

 Inside the `report` folder, we now have `summary.csv` and `survey.png`.
-The survey looks simple enough, ready to be pasted into the report, and the summary rounds the indices, so that they will look better in a report, maybe with three decimals.
+The survey looks simple enough, ready to be pasted into the report.
+The summary rounds the indices, so that they will look better in a report, maybe with three decimals.
 So you would just copy this into the report, essentially.